mimonirbd/Continue-Generating-Auto-Clicker/README.md

 # Continue Generating Auto Clicker

 This Auto Clicker tool allows ChatGPT to automatically click the 'Continue Generating' button on the OpenAI Chat platform.
-Developed by Mi Monir, this tool can save you time and effort by automating the repetitive task of clicking the button.
+Developed by [Mi Monir]()https://faceboook.com/mimonirbd/, this tool can save you time and effort by automating the repetitive task of clicking the button.

 ## Features
 - Automatically clicks the 'Continue Generating' button in OpenAI Chat.